tabad/fusioninventory-agent-windows-installer/Readme.txt

             releases.
 It is the name you get whether you try to write the word 'devel' in a telephone keyboard.

-   With the new Strawberry Perl Package for FusionInventory-Agent ready, and these last changes, you can continue as it were a normal build process.
+   With the new Strawberry Perl Portable Edition Package for FusionInventory Agent ready, and these last changes, you can continue as it were a normal build process.
 See 'How to generate the installers' above.

    Nowadays branch '2.3.x' and commit 'f3f9382a18659d1ddd602ae04e816a1a4221c369'
 reflect the same state.
 The following example build the same installers but